jo-parker/gochat/README.md

 # gochat
-Example project for expanding my knowledge of concurrency in Golang.
+Example project for expanding my experience of concurrency in Golang.
+This project contains both a client and a server binary for global chat from the cli via STDIN and STDOUT.